 • You may not challenge a course in which you currently are enrolled or previously earned a grade of A, B, C, D, F, I, W, or AU.

-• Grades earned through course challenges are not calculated in your GPA and do not count toward scholastic achievement awards.
+• Grades earned through course challenges are not calculated in your GPA, do not count toward scholastic achievement awards, and will receive a designation of “CR” on the college credit transcript.

-Prospective students who have a current CDA (Child Development Associate Credential) may have the course requirement for CDEC 1311 waived.
-For information, contact the Child Care and Development Department at 512-223-5201 or 512-223-5204.
+Prospective students who have a current CDA (Child Development Associate) Credential from the Council for Professional Recognition may have the course requirements for CDEC 1311, CDEC 1318, and CDEC 1354 waived (up to 9 hours).
+For additional information, contact the Child Care and Development Department at [email protected].